civican/legisinfo/42-1/bills/C-6/bill_text.md

       for every day during which the person has been physically present in Canada since becoming a permanent resident, the person accumulates one day of physical presence.

+  **(7.1)** Section 5 of the Act is amended by adding the following after subsection (1.03):

+    **(1.04)** When the application referred to in paragraph (1)(a) is in respect of a minor, it must be

+      made by a person who has custody of the minor or who is empowered to act on their behalf by virtue of a court order or written agreement or by operation of law, unless otherwise ordered by a court; and

+      countersigned by the minor, if the minor has attained the age of 14 years on or before the day on which the application is made and is not prevented from understanding the significance of the application because of a mental disability.

+    **(1.05)** If the Minister waives the requirement set out in paragraph (1.04)(a) under subparagraph (3)(b)(v), the application referred to in paragraph (1)(a) may be made by the minor.

   **(8)** Subsection 5(1.1) of the Act is repealed.

   **(9)** Subsection 5(2) of the Act is amended by adding "and" at the end of paragraph (a) and by repealing paragraphs (c) and (d).